eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 ### 6.1 Testing Strategy

+A comprehensive testing strategy is essential for advancing the Tractus-X EDC Kafka Extension from TRL 3 to TRL 7.
+This strategy ensures that all components work correctly individually and together, security measures are properly implemented, and the system behaves as expected under various conditions.
+The testing approach is designed to validate both functional and non-functional requirements, with a particular focus on the security, reliability, and interoperability aspects critical for data space implementations.

 #### 6.1.1 Unit Testing

+Unit testing forms the foundation of our testing pyramid, focusing on validating individual components in isolation:

-- Expand unit test coverage in EDC Kafka extension
+- Expand unit test coverage in EDC Kafka extension to achieve >80% code coverage
+- Implement comprehensive test suites for all core components:
+  - Kafka Broker Extension
+  - Data Address Kafka
+  - Validator Data Address Kafka
+  - OAuth Service
-- Add edge cases and improve assertions
+- Add edge cases and improve assertions to ensure robustness:
+  - Invalid configurations
+  - Malformed data addresses
+  - Token validation failures
+  - Error handling scenarios
-- Introduce unit tests in the use case demonstrator apps
+- Introduce unit tests in the use case demonstrator apps to validate business logic
+- Implement mocking strategies for external dependencies (Kafka, OAuth providers)
+- Use JUnit 5 and Mockito for test implementation

 #### 6.1.2 Integration Testing

+Integration testing validates the interaction between components and with external systems:

-- Testcontainers-based integration setup simulating real Kafka interaction
+- Implement Testcontainers-based integration setup simulating real Kafka interaction
+  - Use Bitnami Kafka container to match production deployment
+  - Configure with SASL_SSL security protocol to validate encryption
-- EDC-like Testcontainer orchestration for full message flow simulation https://eclipse-edc.github.io/documentation/for-contributors/testing/#4-integration-tests
+- Set up EDC-like Testcontainer orchestration for full message flow simulation following [EDC integration testing guidelines](https://eclipse-edc.github.io/documentation/for-contributors/testing/#4-integration-tests)
-- Focus on resilience and failure handling
+- Focus on resilience and failure handling:

-- Is it possible to test role-based access on the integration level?
+  - Connection failures
+  - Timeout scenarios
+  - Retry mechanisms
+  - Error propagation
+- Test the hybrid OAuth2 + Kafka ACL security model:
+  - Validate that OAuth2 tokens are correctly generated and validated
+  - Verify that Kafka ACLs are properly created and enforced
+  - Test the authentication flow on provider level
+  - Test the termination flow for revoking access
+- Implement integration tests for token refresh mechanisms
+- Validate correct behavior when token expiry occurs during active transfers

 #### 6.1.3 End-to-End Testing

+End-to-end testing validates the complete system behavior in a production-like environment:

-- Helm-based E2E tests in Kubernetes
+- Implement Helm-based E2E tests in Kubernetes using the Bitnami Kafka Helm chart
+- Set up automated test environments with all components:
+  - EDC with Kafka extension
+  - Kafka broker with SASL_SSL security
+  - Keycloak for OAuth2 authentication
+  - Producer and consumer applications
 - Validate complete asset negotiation and transfer via Kafka
-- Target: Participation in R25.12 E2E Testing Phase
+- Target: Participation in R25.12 E2E Testing Phase with fully automated test suite

 ##### Test Cases

 ###### Good Cases

-- provider creates an asset → provider publishes a message → consumer negotiates the topic → consumer consumes a message
+- Provider creates an asset → provider publishes a message → consumer negotiates the topic → consumer consumes a message
-- provider creates an asset → provider publishes a message → consumer negotiates the topic → consumer consumes a message → consumer consumes until token expiry → consumer refreshes the transfer process → consumer continues to consumer messages
+- Provider creates an asset → provider publishes a message → consumer negotiates the topic → consumer consumes a message → consumer consumes until token expiry → consumer refreshes the transfer process → consumer continues to consume messages

 ###### Bad Cases

-- provider creates an asset → provider publishes a faulty message → consumer negotiates the topic → consumer displays the correct error
+- Provider creates an asset → provider publishes a faulty message → consumer negotiates the topic → consumer displays the correct error
-- provider creates asset → provider publishes a message → consumer negotiates the topic → negotiation fails
+- Provider creates asset → provider publishes a message → consumer negotiates the topic → negotiation fails → consumer cannot access the topic
-- provider creates asset → provider publishes a message → consumer negotiates the topic → provider terminates contract → consumer tries to consume a message → consumption fails
+- Provider creates asset → provider publishes a message → consumer negotiates the topic → provider terminates contract → consumer tries to consume a message → consumption fails due to revoked ACLs
-- provider creates asset → provider publishes a message → consumer negotiates the topic → consumer tries to access a different topic with token → access is denied
+- Provider creates asset → provider publishes a message → consumer negotiates the topic → consumer tries to access a different topic with token → access is denied by Kafka ACLs
+- Provider creates asset → consumer negotiates successfully → token expires → consumer attempts to use expired token → access is denied

+###### Security-Specific Cases

+- Test the complete authentication flow as described in the hybrid OAuth2 + Kafka ACL security model
+- Validate that ACLs are correctly created when a transfer process starts
+- Verify that ACLs are properly revoked when a transfer process is terminated
+- Test that a consumer cannot access topics after contract termination, even with a valid token
+- Verify that token refresh works correctly and new tokens maintain the same access permissions

-#### 6.1.4 Chaos & Load Testing
+#### 6.1.4 Chaos Testing

+Chaos and load testing validate system behavior under stress and failure conditions:

+- Implement chaos testing  in Kubernetes
-- Simulate outages for Kafka and Keycloak
+- Simulate outages for critical components:
-- Determine the need and scope for load testing based on demonstrator results

-##### Test Cases

-- Keycloak unavailable
+  - Keycloak unavailable during token refresh
-- Kafka Broker unavailable
+  - Kafka Broker unavailable during message consumption

 #### 6.1.5 Test Data Management

+Effective test data management ensures reproducible and meaningful tests:

-- Evaluate existing test data quality
+- Evaluate existing test data quality and identify gaps
-- Use pseudo-randomly generated semantic assets (e.g., semantic BOM)
+- Use pseudo-randomly generated semantic assets (e.g. [GetProductionForecast](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.shopfloor_information.get_production_forecast/1.0.0/gen/GetProductionForecast.json) and [GetProductionTracking](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.shopfloor_information.get_production_tracking/1.0.0/gen/GetProductionTracking.json))
 - Define reproducible datasets for regression testing

 ### 6.2 TRL Roadmap